Springer v. United States: Rationale

 The Court set forth a lengthy examination of the history leading to the inclusion of the apportionment requirement in the Constitution:

 After further examining the contemporaneous writings of James Madison and Alexander Hamilton, the Court quoted Hamilton as asserting that direct taxes should be held to be only "capitation or poll taxes, and taxes on lands and buildings, and general assessments, whether on the whole property of individuals or on their whole real or personal estate.
 All else must, of necessity, be considered as indirect taxes."
 Comparing Hamilton's understanding of the clause to the facts of the case, the Court stated:

 The Court concluded that "whenever the government has imposed a tax which it recognized as a direct tax, it has never been applied to any objects but real estate and slaves."
 It ultimately held "that direct taxes, within the meaning of the Constitution, are only capitation taxes, as expressed in that instrument, and taxes on real estate; and that the tax of which the plaintiff in error complains is within the category of an excise or duty."

 Aftermath

 The holding in Springer was modified in part by the Court in the 1895 case of Pollock v.
 Farmers' Loan & Trust Co. on which the Court ruled that a tax on income from property in the form of interest, dividends, or rent should be treated as a tax on the property itself and therefore as a direct tax required to be apportioned.
-The Sixteenth Amendment overruled the Pollock and has made it clear that there is no requirement for apportionment of income taxes.
+The Sixteenth Amendment overruled the Pollock decision and has made it clear that there is no requirement for apportionment of income taxes.
 In Bowers v.
 Kerbaugh-Empire Co., the Supreme Court reviewed Pollock, the Corporation Excise Tax Act of 1909, and the Sixteenth Amendment and concluded that Congress had always had the unfettered power to tax income, as set forth in Springer.